What is Turmeric?

 Geography/History

-Turmeric is cultivated and doesn’t exist in the unfarmed form.
+Curcuma LongaTurmeric is cultivated and doesn’t exist in the unfarmed form.
 It is believed to be a cross-breed between wild turmeric and another closely linked species.
-Turmeric is distributed by breaking off pieces of the rhizome and uprooting to produce an entire new plant.
-It is homegrown to tropical South Asia, particularly Indonesia and southern India, where it has been cultivated for over 5000 years.
+Turmeric is distributed by breaking off rhizome pieces and uprooting them to produce an entirely new plant.
+It is homegrown in tropical South Asia, particularly Indonesia and southern India, where it has been cultivated for over 5000 years.
 Firstly, it was launched in the sub-tropical western hemisphere to Jamaica in the 18th Century.
-In Hawaii, it has gained a status of commercial crop by the way of naturalization.
+In Hawaii, it has gained the status of commercial crops by way of naturalization.

 Adulteration

-Adulterants in turmeric are Lead Oxide (orange-red color), Lead Chromite (a bright yellow chemical compound) and metanil (acid yellow 36).
+Adulterants in turmeric are Lead Oxide (orange-red color), Lead Chromite (a bright yellow chemical compound), and metanil (acid yellow 36).

 Medical Research:

+Turmeric treatmentsScientific evidence suggests that curcumin reduces inflammation. , and turmeric extracts may be beneficial for relieving symptoms of knee osteoarthritis, as well as for reducing pain and muscle damage following physical exercise.
 Both turmeric and curcumin have been studied in various clinical trials for several human diseases and conditions.
-Scientific evidence suggests that curcumin reduces inflammation. , and turmeric extracts may be beneficial for relieving symptoms of knee osteoarthritis, as well as for reducing pain and muscle damage following physical exercise.